christophersjchow/blog/source/posts/2013-09-02-prezto-tmux-tmuxinator-vim.markdown

 ## vim

 I've now got a more full featured [vim setup](https://github.com/Soliah/dotfiles) now, and feel like I've progressed with my vim-fu significantly.
 (I recommend having a look at the [Practical Vim](http://pragprog.com/book/dnvim/practical-vim) book if you're looking to improve your vim skills).
 I now use [base16](https://github.com/chriskempson/base16) in both iTerm2 and vim.
-The setup is actually a big tricky for the 256 colour variant.
+The setup is actually a bit tricky for the 256 colour variant.
 You have to:

   1. Load the [iTerm2](https://github.com/chriskempson/base16-iterm2) colour pallete into your iTerm2 profile
   2. Make sure the appropriate [shell script] is run at shell load to change the 256 colour space.
 I've done this by placing the script in `~/.bin/base16-tomorrow.sh` and running `source ~/.bin/base16-tomorrow.sh` in my `.zshrc`